 This may sound obvious, but most international shipping companies only deliver to the nearest seaport or distribution centre.
 Pay close attention to any quotes provided to ensure the delivery address is what you expect it to be.

 If antiques are well packaged and sent with a reliable shipper, then damaged items are a rare occurrence.
 Nonetheless, here are three points to check with any shipping insurance offer:

-- How much are the goods insured for? i.e. the buy price, or including shipping, or including shipping & taxes.
+- How much are the goods insured for? i.e., just the buy price, or including shipping cost as well.

 - How quickly must a breakage be reported?